Skip navigation

 First Aid

-1. If any symptoms of hypothermia are present, especially confusion or changes in mental status, immediately call 911.
+• If the person has any symptoms of hypothermia that are present, especially confusion or problems thinking, call 911 or the local emergency number right away.

-2. If the person is unconscious, check airway, breathing, and circulation.
+• If the person is unconscious, check airway, breathing, and circulation.
 If necessary, begin rescue breathing or CPR.
-If the victim is breathing less than 6 breaths per minute, begin rescue breathing.
+If the victim is breathing fewer than 6 breaths per minute, begin rescue breathing.

-3. Take the person inside to room temperature and cover him or her with warm blankets.
+• Take the person inside to room temperature and cover with warm blankets.
 If going indoors is not possible, get the person out of the wind and use a blanket to provide insulation from the cold ground.
 Cover the person's head and neck to help retain body heat.
+If nothing else is available, natural material such as a thick layer of tree branches, pine needles, or leaves can help provide insulation from the ground.

-4. Once inside, remove any wet or constricting clothes and replace them with dry clothing.
+• Once inside, remove any wet or tight clothes and replace them with dry, loose clothing.
+Cover the person with warm blankets if available.

 DO NOT